$65.35 Million in Sales Expected for Ligand Pharmaceuticals Incorporated (NASDAQ:LGND) This Quarter

-Equities analysts expect Ligand Pharmaceuticals Incorporated (NASDAQ:LGND) to report sales of $65.35 million for the current quarter, Zacks Investment Research reports.
-Two analysts have issued estimates for Ligand Pharmaceuticals’ earnings, with the highest sales estimate coming in at $67.40 million and the lowest estimate coming in at $63.30 million.
-Ligand Pharmaceuticals reported sales of $33.16 million in the same quarter last year, which would indicate a positive year over year growth rate of 97.1%.
-The company is expected to report its next earnings results after the market closes on Wednesday, May 5th.
+Equities analysts expect that Ligand Pharmaceuticals Incorporated (NASDAQ:LGND) will report sales of $65.35 million for the current fiscal quarter, Zacks Investment Research reports.
+Two analysts have provided estimates for Ligand Pharmaceuticals’ earnings, with the lowest sales estimate coming in at $63.30 million and the highest estimate coming in at $67.40 million.
+Ligand Pharmaceuticals reported sales of $33.16 million during the same quarter last year, which would suggest a positive year over year growth rate of 97.1%.
+The firm is scheduled to announce its next earnings results after the market closes on Monday, May 3rd.

-On average, analysts expect that Ligand Pharmaceuticals will report full year sales of $293.03 million for the current fiscal year, with estimates ranging from $291.16 million to $294.90 million.
-For the next fiscal year, analysts forecast that the company will post sales of $272.34 million, with estimates ranging from $211.97 million to $332.70 million.
-Zacks’ sales averages are a mean average based on a survey of research analysts that cover Ligand Pharmaceuticals.
+On average, analysts expect that Ligand Pharmaceuticals will report full-year sales of $293.03 million for the current fiscal year, with estimates ranging from $291.16 million to $294.90 million.
+For the next fiscal year, analysts anticipate that the business will post sales of $272.34 million, with estimates ranging from $211.97 million to $332.70 million.
+Zacks Investment Research’s sales averages are a mean average based on a survey of sell-side research analysts that that provide coverage for Ligand Pharmaceuticals.

-Ligand Pharmaceuticals (NASDAQ:LGND) last issued its quarterly earnings results on Wednesday, February 3rd.
-The biotechnology company reported $1.62 earnings per share for the quarter, topping analysts’ consensus estimates of $0.99 by $0.63.
-The company had revenue of $69.90 million during the quarter, compared to analyst estimates of $53.94 million.
-Ligand Pharmaceuticals had a negative net margin of 11.23% and a positive return on equity of 5.90%.
-The business’s revenue for the quarter was up 158.9% compared to the same quarter last year.
-During the same period in the prior year, the business posted $0.71 EPS.
+Ligand Pharmaceuticals (NASDAQ:LGND) last issued its earnings results on Wednesday, February 3rd.
+The biotechnology company reported $1.62 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.99 by $0.63.
+The firm had revenue of $69.90 million for the quarter, compared to analyst estimates of $53.94 million.
+Ligand Pharmaceuticals had a positive return on equity of 5.90% and a negative net margin of 11.23%.
+The business’s revenue was up 158.9% on a year-over-year basis.
+During the same period in the previous year, the company posted $0.71 earnings per share.

-In other news, Director Todd C. Davis sold 5,083 shares of the business’s stock in a transaction that occurred on Wednesday, February 10th.
-The shares were sold at an average price of $213.14, for a total transaction of $1,083,390.62.
-Following the sale, the director now owns 47,678 shares in the company, valued at $10,162,088.92.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, COO Matthew W. Foehr sold 44,547 shares of the business’s stock in a transaction that occurred on Thursday, February 4th.
-The shares were sold at an average price of $176.86, for a total transaction of $7,878,582.42.
-Following the sale, the chief operating officer now owns 167,198 shares in the company, valued at approximately $29,570,638.28.
+In other Ligand Pharmaceuticals news, SVP Charles S. Berkman sold 18,097 shares of the company’s stock in a transaction dated Thursday, February 4th.
+The stock was sold at an average price of $178.50, for a total value of $3,230,314.50.
+Following the transaction, the senior vice president now directly owns 47,003 shares in the company, valued at approximately $8,390,035.50.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, COO Matthew W. Foehr sold 44,547 shares of the company’s stock in a transaction dated Thursday, February 4th.
+The stock was sold at an average price of $176.86, for a total value of $7,878,582.42.
+Following the completion of the transaction, the chief operating officer now owns 167,198 shares in the company, valued at $29,570,638.28.
 The disclosure for this sale can be found here.
-Insiders have sold 107,727 shares of company stock worth $19,472,288 in the last 90 days.
-10.60% of the stock is owned by company insiders.
+Insiders sold a total of 67,727 shares of company stock worth $12,192,288 over the last 90 days.
+Corporate insiders own 10.60% of the company’s stock.

-A number of institutional investors have recently added to or reduced their stakes in the business.
-Oppenheimer Asset Management Inc. increased its stake in Ligand Pharmaceuticals by 1.5% in the 4th quarter.
-Oppenheimer Asset Management Inc. now owns 6,535 shares of the biotechnology company’s stock valued at $650,000 after buying an additional 96 shares during the period.
-Nisa Investment Advisors LLC increased its stake in shares of Ligand Pharmaceuticals by 38.8% during the 1st quarter.
-Nisa Investment Advisors LLC now owns 715 shares of the biotechnology company’s stock worth $109,000 after purchasing an additional 200 shares during the last quarter.
-Penserra Capital Management LLC increased its stake in shares of Ligand Pharmaceuticals by 168.1% during the 4th quarter.
-Penserra Capital Management LLC now owns 370 shares of the biotechnology company’s stock worth $36,000 after purchasing an additional 232 shares during the last quarter.
-International Assets Investment Management LLC acquired a new position in shares of Ligand Pharmaceuticals during the 4th quarter worth $30,000.
-Finally, Louisiana State Employees Retirement System increased its stake in shares of Ligand Pharmaceuticals by 7.5% during the 1st quarter.
-Louisiana State Employees Retirement System now owns 4,300 shares of the biotechnology company’s stock worth $656,000 after purchasing an additional 300 shares during the last quarter.
+Several institutional investors and hedge funds have recently bought and sold shares of the company.
+Oppenheimer Asset Management Inc. boosted its holdings in shares of Ligand Pharmaceuticals by 1.5% in the 4th quarter.
+Oppenheimer Asset Management Inc. now owns 6,535 shares of the biotechnology company’s stock worth $650,000 after purchasing an additional 96 shares in the last quarter.
+Nisa Investment Advisors LLC boosted its holdings in shares of Ligand Pharmaceuticals by 38.8% in the 1st quarter.
+Nisa Investment Advisors LLC now owns 715 shares of the biotechnology company’s stock worth $109,000 after purchasing an additional 200 shares in the last quarter.
+Wealthcare Advisory Partners LLC purchased a new position in shares of Ligand Pharmaceuticals in the 1st quarter worth about $33,000.
+Penserra Capital Management LLC boosted its holdings in shares of Ligand Pharmaceuticals by 168.1% in the 4th quarter.
+Penserra Capital Management LLC now owns 370 shares of the biotechnology company’s stock worth $36,000 after purchasing an additional 232 shares in the last quarter.
+Finally, International Assets Investment Management LLC purchased a new position in shares of Ligand Pharmaceuticals in the 4th quarter worth about $30,000.

 Ligand Pharmaceuticals Incorporated, a biopharmaceutical company, focuses on developing or acquiring technologies that help pharmaceutical companies to discover and develop medicines worldwide.
 The company's commercial programs include Kyprolis and Evomela, which are used to treat multiple myeloma; Veklury for the treatment of moderate or severe COVID-19; Teriparatide injection product for the treatment of osteoporosis; Nexterone, a captisol-enabled formulation of amiodarone; Zulresso, a captisol-enabled formulation of brexanolone for the treatment of PPD; Noxafil-IV, a captisol-enabled formulation of posaconazole for IV use; Duavee for the treatment of postmenopausal osteoporosis; Aziyo portfolio of commercial pericardial repair and CanGaroo envelope extracellular matrix products; Exemptia for autoimmune diseases; Vivitra for breast cancer; Bryxta and Zybev for various indications; and Minnebro for the treatment of hypertension.